lauraschaposnik/old/_pages/books.md

 ### [Ene and the Magic Boxes](https://www.amazon.com/Ene-Magic-boxes-Artisans-Adventures/dp/1737058456)

-Our first book <b> Ene and the Magic Boxes <b>  is a beautifully illustrated tale about a little mouse called Ene in the quest to find music for their friends.
+Our first book <b> Ene and the Magic Boxes </b>  is a beautifully illustrated tale about a little mouse called Ene in the quest to find music for their friends.
 With creativity and curiosity, Ene is able to bring happiness to the house whilst learning all about carpenters, chefs, and artists.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">